matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Abstract Classes**

-- Can't be used to create an object directly
+- Can't be used to create an object directly.
-- Only used as a parent class
+- Only used as a parent class.
-- Can contain real implementation for some methods
+- Can contain real implementation for some methods.
-- The implemented methods can refer to other methods that don't actually exist yet (we still have to provide names and types for the un-implemented methods)
+- The implemented methods can refer to other methods that don't actually exist yet (we still have to provide names and types for the un-implemented methods).
-- Can make child classes promise to implement some other methods
+- Can make child classes promise to implement some other methods.

 **Interfaces vs Abstract Classes**

 - Interfaces:
-    - Sets up a contract between different classes
+    - Sets up a contract between different classes.
-    - Use when we have very different objects that we want to work together
+    - Use when we have very different objects that we want to work together.
-    - Promotes loose coupling
+    - Promotes loose coupling.
 - Inheritance / Abstract Classes:
-    - Sets up a contract between different classes
+    - Sets up a contract between different classes.
-    - Use when we are trying to build up a definition of an object
+    - Use when we are trying to build up a definition of an object.
-    - Strongly couples classes together
+    - Strongly couples classes together.

 ### Modules

-- Organizes code in a project
+- Organizes code in a project.
-- Contains a set of components, services, pipes and directives
+- Contains a set of components, services, pipes and directives.
-- Some modules are built into Angular, others we create on our own
+- Some modules are built into Angular, others we create on our own.
-- Forces you to organize your code
+- Forces you to organize your code.
-- Can have a huge impact on how quickly your app starts up
+- Can have a huge impact on how quickly your app starts up.

 ### How to structure services

 **How to Wire Up Services in a Module World**

-- Add the Service to a module's 'providers' array
+- Add the Service to a module's 'providers' array.
-- Use '@injectable' decorator
+- Use '@injectable' decorator.

 ### Subject Variations